suzusuzu/echo_server/README.md

 # echo_server

-This is a repository that implements echo server in various ways.
+This is a repository that implements echo server in various ways such as fork and select, poll, epoll, io_uring.

 ## build